mmiranda222/.statsuite/content/using-de/viewing-data/filters/time-period.md

 > Introduced in [July 20, 2023 Release .Stat Suite JS Virtual](/dotstatsuite-documentation/changelog/#july-20-2023)

-The Data Explorer proposes two alternative (mutually exclusive) options for retrieving the latest available data within other filter criteria, either with a generic time span of a fixed number of latest available time periods ([Last [..] period(s)](#last-period-s)) or with a time-series-specific time span of a fixed number of latest available time periods ([Last [..] time series value(s)](#last-time-series-value-s)).
+The Data Explorer proposes two alternative (mutually exclusive) options for retrieving the latest available data within other filter criteria, either with a generic time span of a fixed number of latest available time periods ([Last [..] period(s)](#last--periods)) or with a time-series-specific time span of a fixed number of latest available time periods ([Last [..] time series value(s)](#last--time-series-values)).
 Both options share the same number edit box.

 #### Last [..] period(s)